Hunting sable in Africa

 Sable antelope behavior

 Sable antelope are mainly active during the cooler morning- and late afternoon hours, but will venture to a water source during the midday period.
-Sable prefer wooded savanna type habitat with sufficient grass for concealment.
+Wooded savanna type habitat with sufficient vegetation for concealment is preferred.

 The Afrikaans language name for Sable is: Swartwitpens which translates to: black (with) white belly which is a very accurate and apt description of these fiercely proud antelopes.
 All sables have a very erect mane on the back of the neck and have white facial markings.
 The ears are rusty brown on the back parts.